ehsansh84/resume/docs/resume.md

 > my needs in my projects.

 >#### Travian bot

 >A few years ago I used to play Travian online game, I created a bot to play it for me exactly the way I was playing :)
+Technical Experience

 ### Publications
 - [Adverse Drug Event Discovery Using Biomedical Literature: A Big Data Neural Network Adventure](https://www.ncbi.nlm.nih.gov/pubmed/29222076)